Debate on "Is the Infrastructure Sector Really Necessary?"

 He has worked as a PM for DB engine development and Cloud Computing product development at Tencent and Huawei, and is currently a senior infrastructure engineer at PayPal Sweden.

-In the past 20 years, Chinese Internet companies have made great achievements.
-The infrastructure division (or technology platform division, operation and development division, architecture platform division) has made great contributions as the backbone of the technology foundation of Internet companies.
-However, with technological advances, the old experience of these divisions is increasingly inapplicable in the cloud era, and they are generally unable to deal with new problems.
-The combination of these two factors raises the question: is the infrastructure division still worthwhile?
+Over the past 20 years, Chinese Internet companies have achieved great things.
+Infrastructure divisions (also known as technology platform divisions, operation and development divisions, and architecture platform divisions) have made significant contributions as the backbone of Internet companies' technological foundations.
+However, with technological advances, these divisions' old experiences are increasingly no longer applicable in the cloud era, and they are generally unable to address new challenges.
+These two factors combine to raise the question: Is the infrastructure division still worthwhile?

 The value of the infrastructure division is to provide technology to the business division.